 As is often the case, the best camera for the job is usually the one you've already got on you, and that's especially true when you're traveling and may not have the space to pack a bulky camera kit.
 A smartphone will suffice for most people, especially since smartphone cameras are getting more impressive by the year.
 But if you want to take your travel photography to the next level, a mirrorless interchangeable lens camera will get you there.
 While the battery life on mirrorless cameras isn't as strong as their DSLR counterparts, they're tough to beat on portability, making them great travel cameras if you also want the flexibility to shoot with different lenses.

-We've bought and tested over 105 cameras in our lab, and below, you'll find our recommendations for the best mirrorless cameras for travel.
+We've bought and tested over 110 cameras in our lab, and below, you'll find our recommendations for the best mirrorless cameras for travel.
 In this article, we limit ourselves to mirrorless cameras with interchangeable lenses.
 If you'd prefer a fixed-lens compact camera, check out our best compact cameras for travel instead.
 You can also check out our top vlogging cameras if you're a travel vlogger.
-Or, if you want a mirrorless camera for use beyond just traveling, see our recommendations for the best mirrorless cameras overall.
+Or, if you're backpacking around the world, you can check out our best cameras for hiking and backpacking as well.
+Lastly, if want a mirrorless camera for use beyond just traveling, see our recommendations for the best mirrorless cameras overall.

 Among mirrorless options, the Fujifilm X-T5 stands out as one of the best cameras for travel photography.
 It's aimed at enthusiast photographers, with old-school exposure dials that make it easy to adjust settings on the go.
 It also has a relatively portable design and sturdy build, with weather-sealing for added peace of mind when shooting in poor weather conditions.
-Beyond its sleek exterior, it also comes equipped with one of the highest-resolution APS-C sensors on the market, with a whopping 40.2 megapixels, so it captures incredibly detailed images with plenty of leeway to crop and adjust your photos.
+Beyond its sleek exterior, it also comes equipped with one of the highest-resolution APS-C sensors on the market, with a whopping 40.2 megapixels, so it captures incredibly detailed images with plenty of leeway to crop and adjust your photos, as well as excellent dynamic range for high-contrast scenes.

-If that wasn't enough, it has an excellent battery life for a mirrorless model and features Fujifilm's most advanced autofocus yet, with intuitive AF tracking and subject detection for a wide range of subjects, including people, birds, and vehicles.
-Plus, the wide range of excellent, portable lenses available for Fuji's X mount is another bonus.
+If that wasn't enough, it has an excellent battery life for a mirrorless model and features Fujifilm's most advanced autofocus yet, with intuitive AF tracking and subject detection for a wide range of subjects, including people, birds, and vehicles, so it'll perform well no matter what subjects pique your interest abroad.
+The wide range of well-made and portable lenses available for Fuji's X mount is another bonus.
 Overall, the X-T5's combination of image quality, portability, and photography-first design make it our top pick for the intrepid travel photographer.

 On top of that, the OM-5 is weather-sealed and ruggedly built, giving you some peace of mind while traveling.
 Built-in image stabilization allows you to get clear shots at slower shutter speeds, and the camera has a decent autofocus system, though it falls short of the standard set by brands like Sony and Canon.
 Battery life is also underwhelming, but this model is still a sure bet if you're looking for a portable and feature-rich camera system at a reasonable price point.
 If you can find it for cheaper, the older Olympus OM-D E-M5 Mark III offers near-identical performance, though it uses an older sensor and lacks a few extra features found on the OM-5, like 'Live ND.'